 The chart is based on the bills Pence has sponsored and cosponsored from Jan 3, 2017 to May 13, 2022.
 See full analysis methodology.

 Greg Pence sits on the following committees:

-From Jan 2019 to Sep 2019, Pence missed 6 of 531 roll call votes, which is 1.1%.
-This is better than the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 2019 to May 2022, Pence missed 36 of 1,588 roll call votes, which is 2.3%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.